brollb/simjs-node/README.md

-README
+# SimJS-node

+SimJS-node is a port of SimJS for use in NodeJS.

+## About SimJS

 *SIM.JS is a general-purpose Discrete Event Simulation library written entirely in JavaScript.*

-More information and documentation at http://www.simjs.com
+More information and documentation at [http://www.simjs.com](http://www.simjs.com)

 SIM.JS is a library for modeling discrete time event systems: